anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-accessibility.md

 * Select and read at least two stories from ["Stories of web users: How people with disabilities use the web"](http://www.w3.org/WAI/intro/people-use-web/stories), by the Web Accessibility Initiative.
 Feel free to click around to whatever examples look compelling to you.

 ## Checks
 Use the [WAVE Web Accessibility Tool](http://wave.webaim.org/) to test the accessibility of a safe-for-work and database-driven web page of your choice.
-Post the website name and one of your observations/findings on CampusWire under the Week6Wednesday category.
+Submit the website name, URL, and one of your observations/findings to Moodle.